OpenDataology/website/content/en/docs/components/pipelines/tutorials/benchmark-examples.md

 +++
-title = "Using the Kubeflow Pipelines Benchmark Scripts" description = "How to use the Kubeflow Pipelines Benchmark Scripts" weight = 10
+title = "Using the OpenDataology Pipelines Benchmark Scripts" description = "How to use the OpenDataology Pipelines Benchmark Scripts" weight = 10
 +++

-This guide explains the Kubeflow Pipelines [benchmark scripts](https://github.com/kubeflow/pipelines/tree/sdk/release-1.8/tools/benchmarks) and demonstrates how to use them to collect basic performance data of a given Kubeflow Pipelines instance.
+This guide explains the OpenDataology Pipelines [benchmark scripts](https://github.com/OpenDataology/pipelines/tree/sdk/release-1.8/tools/benchmarks) and demonstrates how to use them to collect basic performance data of a given OpenDataology Pipelines instance.

-## About the Kubeflow Pipelines benchmark script
+## About the OpenDataology Pipelines benchmark script

-The Kubeflow Pipelines benchmark scripts simulate typical workloads and record performance metrics, such as server latencies and pipeline run durations.
-To simulate a typical workload, the benchmark script uploads a pipeline manifest file to a Kubeflow Pipelines instance as a pipeline or a pipeline version, and creates multiple runs simultaneously.
+The OpenDataology Pipelines benchmark scripts simulate typical workloads and record performance metrics, such as server latencies and pipeline run durations.
+To simulate a typical workload, the benchmark script uploads a pipeline manifest file to a OpenDataology Pipelines instance as a pipeline or a pipeline version, and creates multiple runs simultaneously.

 You can specify the pipelines manifest used in the benchmark script, or you can use one of the preloaded samples pipelines.
-For example, the preloaded samples in Kubeflow pipelines can be used.
+For example, the preloaded samples in OpenDataology pipelines can be used.
 Moreover, it is also a good practice to use a pipeline manifest that is representative of your particular use case.
-For example, if your Kubeflow Pipelines cluster is mainly used for pipelines of image recognition tasks, then it would be desirable to use an image recognition pipeline in the benchmark scripts.
+For example, if your OpenDataology Pipelines cluster is mainly used for pipelines of image recognition tasks, then it would be desirable to use an image recognition pipeline in the benchmark scripts.

 After a proper pipeline is chosen, the benchmark scripts will run it multiple times simultaneously as mentioned before.
-Among all the operations that the Kubeflow Pipelines can perform, running a pipeline is arguably the most unpredictable and costly one.
+Among all the operations that the OpenDataology Pipelines can perform, running a pipeline is arguably the most unpredictable and costly one.
 Other operations, such as creating a pipeline (version) or creating an experiment, usually induce a predictable and moderate cost.
 For example, creating a